Which BGA Pad and Fanout Strategy is Right for Your PCB?

 SMD vs. NSMD BGA Pads

 There are two types of pads that can be used to design BGAs for your PCB.
-The solder mask defined (SMD) pad coats the edge of the pad with a small amount of solder mask.
+The solder mask defined (SMD) pad coats the edge of the pad with a small amount of solder stop mask.
 This effectively reduces the pad size and ensures that the solder ball sits atop the pad.
-This thin ring of solder mask elevates tends to elevate the solder ball so that its curvature sits slightly above the solder mask.
+This thin ring of solder mask elevates tends to elevate the solder ball so that its curvature sits slightly above the solder resist.

 There are two other advantages of using SMD pads.
 First, the opening in the mask creates a channel for each ball on the BGA to align with while the pad during soldering.
 Second, the overlapping mask helps prevent the pads from lifting off the PCB due to thermal or mechanical stress.

 Contrast this with the non-solder mask defined (NSMD) pad.
 NSMD pads are placed at the same elevation as the surrounding solder mask.
-The edge of the pad remains exposed, and a small gap is typically left between the edge of the NSMD pad and the solder mask.
+The edge of the pad remains exposed, and a small gap is typically left between the edge of the NSMD pad and the solder resist.
 This gap allows the molten solder ball to collapse onto the pad, which creates a more reliable connection and can help prevent solder from flowing off the edge of the pad.

 BGA on yellow PCB with HDI routing

 The rule of thumb when placing BGA pads is to set the pad diameter on the PCB to about 80% of the BGA ball size.
-With SMD pads, you can set the two pads to the same size, and then you can reduce the exposed pad size on the PCB with the appropriate amount of solder mask.
+With SMD pads, you can set the two pads to the same size, and then you can reduce the exposed pad size on the PCB with the appropriate amount of solder stop mask.
 Reducing the pad size creates more room between adjacent pads and makes trace routing easier.

 Many designers recommend using the NSMD pad style whenever possible due to its improved solderability and pad accuracy.
 However, different component manufacturers will recommend the best footprint for their products.
 Always check your component datasheets before placing either type of BGA pad in your PCB layout.